UKCloud/documentation/articles/vmware/vmw-ref-virtual-hardware-v13.md

 ## When do these changes take effect?

-UKCloud has enabled Virtual Hardware v13 across our entire UKCloud for VMware estate.
+UKCloud has enabled Virtual Hardware v14 across our entire UKCloud for VMware estate.

-Note that Virtual Hardware v14 is currently available in the following regions (with the remainder to follow):

-- Region 1,2,7,8

-- Zone 2e (Region 14)

-- Zone 2d (Region 13)

-- Zone 1 (Region 6)

-Contact your Service Delivery Manager for more information.

 Any new virtual machines (VMs) will, by default, be created with the updated virtual hardware version.